-- What health issues were identified by the community? - What political, social, economic, cultural, physical and temporal factors are influencing the health of the group? - What existing health actions (strategies) are currently being implemented by the community that helps them work towards the health issue?
-Explore why the community chose the identified strategies.
-What was the rationale for the selected strategies?
-What are the group's perceptions of the relationship between the health issue and their existing health action? - Analyze the group process.
-How did the group tackle the health problem and how did they arrive at the strategies?
-Apply social critical theory and ecofeminism. - How did the community form a consensus on identifying the one health issue?
+- What health issues were identified by the community members?
+What was the consensus health issue? - From the group's perspective, what political, social, economic, cultural, physical and temporal factors are influencing their health issue? - What existing health action strategies are currently being implemented by the community that helps them work towards the health issue?
+Explore the rationale as to why the community chose the identified strategies. - Analyze the group process.
+How did the community form a consensus with respect to their one health issue?
 How did the group deal with power and decision-making?
 What were the disempowering influences that impeded the group from formulating an action plan?
-Describe how the group displayed (for ie.), respect, unity, diversity, consensus etc.
+Describe how the group displayed (for ie.) respect, unity, diversity, consensus etc. In other words, apply social critical theory and ecofeminism.